-Teaching phonics is an important aspect of a balanced literacy program.
+Teaching phonics is an important aspect of a literacy program.
 This is especially true for ELLs.
 Phonics is the relationship between sounds and the letter or letters used to write it.
 Phonics helps students learn specific sounds in the English language.
 For newcomers that have a background in a language that does not use the Western alphabet, phonics is a way to help them learn the letters and sounds of the alphabet.

 For older students, it is important to be mindful of the materials that you are using.
 Photographs are one way to find appropriate pictures.
 Connecting phonics to content materials is another strategy.